-Robin Attas (Ph.D., University of British Columbia, 2011) joined the Department of Music as an Assistant Professor in 2013 after two years of teaching at the University of British Columbia.
+Robin Attas (Ph.D., University of British Columbia, 2011) joined the Department of Music as an Assistant Professor in the fall of 2013.
 Trained primarily as a music theorist, she teaches courses in the Materials of Music and Aural Skills sequences, as well as GST 110: The Global Experience.

 As a teacher, she is interested in pursuing ways to adapt the standard music theory curriculum to include more writing and student engagement activities, and in exploring the use of new technologies both in and out of the classroom.
 She is also working to expand the traditional repertoire limits of music theory to include the analysis of popular and world music alongside common-practice art music.

 Dr. Raul G. Barcenes currently serves as Assistant Professor and Visiting Director of Bands at Elon University for the 2013-2014 academic year.
 His duties include instructing the "Fire of the Carolinas" Marching Band, the "Phoenix Winds" (wind band of Elon University), and the Pep Band.
 He also is teaching MUS 251: Introduction to Music Education for the Fall 2013 semester.
 He supervises all aspects of the band program at Elon University.